Stop! Your Lease Extension in South Cave Could Be FREE

 A South Cave leasehold property depreciates with the years remaining on the lease.

-It is conventional wisdom that a residential leasehold with in excess of one hundred years unexpired lease term is worth approximately the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years in the future.
+It is generally accepted that a residential leasehold with over one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an further ninety years added to any lease with more than 30 years left, the premises will be equivalent in value to a freehold for many years in the future.

 Lender Requirement